If you are new to beekeeping, this article will prepare you for one of the most annoying aspects of beekeeping: Waking up to find you have no bees!

 Checking for eggs and brood should be ingrained in every inspection.
 Only the queen mates, therefore she is the only bee that lays fertilized eggs.
 The queen is usually to be found where the freshest eggs are.

 Worker bees will sometimes try to raise a new queen in the absence of a queen… but this is rare.
-The worker’s eggs only produce drones, not queens.
+The worker’s eggs only produce drone broods, not queens.

 She is usually at the center of the action in the hive.
 Look where the most bees are in the hive.
-That is where you are most likely to find her.
-The workers congregate around the queen to tend to the eggs and brood.
+That is where you are most likely to find the queen bee.
+The workers (or foragers) congregate around the queen to tend to the eggs and brood.

 The queen bee looks different from other bees.
 The queen has a longer, fatter rear end.
 She will stand out.
 Don’t mistake a drone for a queen – they are also long and big, but they are fuzzy looking.
 Know the difference.